 #BrynMawrAtHome: The View from the Campus

 March 25, 2020—These are very strange times.
 To be in a foreign country far away from home when COVID-19 has stopped everyday life is not just daunting but also very stressful.
 There is so much uncertainty, so many goodbyes and see-you-laters.
 Bryn Mawr recently made the shift to online classes for the whole semester.
 I was browsing through Facebook last night and came across something rather remarkable on my newsfeed.
 It was a post by a college junior urging seniors in high school to pay close attention to how all the institutions that they have applied to are dealing with the coronavirus pandemic.
 In the grand scheme of things, having institutional support, especially during times like this, is essential.
 I thought about the many ways in which Bryn Mawr is trying to support me and many others like me.
 Students who don’t have family here in the U.S. and who cannot afford to travel internationally were allowed to stay.
 Students, both domestic and international, with circumstances beyond their control were mostly approved.
 (In the interest of ensuring proper social distancing, unfortunately not everyone was approved to stay.)
 New Dorm Dining Hall continues to provide warm meals so that we don’t have to live off of ramen noodles for the next two months.
-The Health Center has adjusted its hours of operation but is still open.
+The Health and Wellness Center has adjusted its hours of operation but is still open.
 Our administrative support system remains stronger than ever, with professors, deans, and supervisors being just an email away.
 Classes have adopted an optional credit/ no-credit and pass/fail system.
 There will be more developments as we all prepare to tackle this unprecedented situation, but as far as I’m concerned, I’m so glad that I chose Bryn Mawr to be my home away from home.

 With most academic buildings being closed and eating in the dining halls reduced to takeout only, social distancing really did get the better of me during the first few days.
 Both my in-person academic commitments and my extracurricular on- and off-campus activities came to an abrupt halt.